-- Strawberry legs are extremely common, affecting millions of women every year.
+- Strawberry legs are extremely common, affecting millions of people every year.

 - The term “strawberry legs” is colloquial and generally describes darkened pores or small bumps at the site of each hair follicle.

-Like countless others, you may have tried some home remedies, lotions and creams in an effort to rid your legs of “strawberry skin.”
-However, if nothing is quite working and you’re still keeping your legs under wraps, stay tuned.
+Like countless others, you may have tried various home remedies, lotions, and creams in an effort to rid your legs of strawberry skin.
+If nothing works and you’re still keeping your legs under wraps, read on.

 Although the visual appearance is relatively consistent, the cause of strawberry legs can vary from person to person.

-Keratosis pilaris leads to tiny raised bumps on the skin in dry, rough patches.
-There’s no itching associated with the condition and while it may be aesthetically unappealing, it isn’t considered a ‘disease’ but rather a basic variation of normal skin.
+This issue leads to tiny raised bumps, dry skin, and rough patches.
+There’s no itching associated with the condition and, while it may be aesthetically unappealing, it isn’t considered a disease but rather a basic variation of normal skin.

 Folliculitis can also be the result of ingrown hairs from shaving.
 Individuals with a history of acne or dermatitis are more prone to the condition.
 In some cases, the pathogenic varieties of folliculitis can be transmitted in poorly maintained hot tubs.

-Other common explanations for strawberry legs include open comedones and enlarged pores containing dead skin, oil and bacteria.
-So, the term “strawberry legs” encompasses a wide variety of conditions that all present themselves with a similar pattern of raised bumps, visible skin pores or black dots beneath the surface layer of skin.
+As you can see, the term “strawberry legs” encompasses a wide variety of conditions that all present themselves with a similar pattern of raised bumps, visible skin pores, or black spots beneath the surface layer of skin.

-- Brown sugar, aloe vera & lemon juice
+- Brown sugar, aloe vera, and lemon juice

-Mix 2 parts brown sugar and aloe vera gel with 1 part lemon juice.
-This fine sugar scrub can be worked into the skin by making small, circular motions with a gentle brush, face cloth or a loofah.
+Mix two parts brown sugar and aloe vera gel with one part lemon juice.
+This fine sugar scrub can be worked into the skin by making small, circular motions with a gentle brush, face cloth, or loofah.